dcoudenis/simon-arduino/README.md

 # simon-arduino
 Simon game with some electronics components and Arduino

-This is a simple project implementing [Simon game](https://en.wikipedia.org/wiki/Simon_(game)) on Arduino with a human interface based on prototyping printed circuit board.
+This is a simple project implementing [Simon game](https://en.wikipedia.org/wiki/Simon_(game)) on Arduino with a user interface based on a prototyping printed circuit board (PCB).

+# User interface

-Wiring diagram :
+## Wiring

 ![PCB board](pcb.jpg)

-We will use 5 LEDs/buttons for user's inputs.
+We use 5 LEDs/buttons for user's inputs.
 White LED/button is used to start/stop the game.
 The other LEDs show the sequence to the user and are lighted when user press the corresponding button.
-The LED state changes is done with an Arduino ouput and the button state is read with a digital input.
-So understand that the buttons controls the LED through the program.
+The LEDs states changes are done with Arduino ouputs and the buttons states is read through digitals inputs.
+So understand that the buttons controls the LEDs through the program.
 An analog output send a PWM signal to the passive buzzer.
 A note is associated with each LED color.

-Pictures of physical board :
+Digitals inputs are wired with a 10kΩ pull-down resistor.

+## PCB

 Top :